An official website of the United States government

 URL of this page: //medlineplus.gov/ency/imagepages/19097.htm

-X-linked recessive genetic defects
+X-linked recessive genetic variants

 Overview

-There are several X-linked (or sex-linked) recessive genetic disorders, (hemophilia, muscular dystrophy) which are inherited through a genetic defect on an X chromosome.
+There are several X-linked (or sex-linked) recessive genetic disorders, (hemophilia, muscular dystrophy) which are inherited through a genetic change on an X chromosome.
 A female has 2 X chromosomes, one she inherited from her mother and one she got from her father.
 A male has an X chromosome from his mother and a Y chromosome from his father.
-If a woman has the defect on one of her X chromosomes, and the father's X chromosome is normal, there is a 25% chance for each pregnancy to produce:
+If a woman has the variant on one of her X chromosomes, and the father's X chromosome is normal, there is a 25% chance for each pregnancy to produce:

 An unaffected girl

-A girl who carries the defect
+A girl who carries the variant

 An unaffected boy